For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Next, we straighten up for a trot.
 This is the classic standard motorcycle, such as a Honda Nighthawk.
 Our posture is more attentive, yet relaxed enough for long distances.
 Our feet rest under our mid-thigh, inline with the shoulders.
 Picking up the pace but still trotting, our feet move slightly back, delivering us into modern standard territory (think Honda CB1000R).

 Let's ramp up our commute to a rolling gallop.
-Our knees are tucked high into the saddle's shoulder.
-Each foot is aligned with our upper thigh.
+We tuck our knees high into the saddle's shoulder.
+We align each foot with our upper thigh.
 Only our knees and core keep us in balance, arms relaxed at the reins through every turn.
 This is the world of sport biking and our colt is a Yamaha R6.

 The similarities are obvious enough.
 Bridging the gap between equestrian and motorbike techniques isn't rocket surgery.
 There's a catch, though ... and it's a pretty big one.